ONNX to Burn: Development Guide

 - Verify that inputs and outputs match between the original ONNX model and the converted Burn model

-Testing both the rank inference and node configuration is particularly important as these components directly affect the correctness of the conversion process.
-Incorrect rank inference can lead to mismatched tensor shapes, while incorrect configuration can cause runtime errors or incorrect results.
+Testing the processor implementation is particularly important as it directly affects the correctness of the conversion process.
+Incorrect type inference can lead to mismatched tensor shapes or wrong element types, while incorrect configuration extraction can cause runtime errors or produce incorrect results.